kristjanvalur/py-asynkit/README.md

 Similar to `asyncio.sleep()` but sleeps only for `pos` places in the runnable queue.
-Whereas `asyncio.sleep(0)` will place the executing task at the end of the queue, which is appropriate for fair scheduling, in some advanced cases you want to wake sooner than that, perhaps after a specific task.
+Whereas `asyncio.sleep(0)` will place the executing task at the end of the queue, which is appropriate for fair scheduling, in some advanced cases you want to wake up sooner than that, perhaps after a specific task.

-### `task_reinsert(pos)`
+### `task_reinsert(task, pos)`

-Takes a task which has just been created (with `asyncio.create_task()` or similar) and reinserts it at a given position in the queue.
-It assumes the task is already at the end of the queue.
-Similarly as for `sleep_insert()` this can be useful to achieve certain goals.
+Takes a _runnable_ task (for example just created with `asyncio.create_task()` or similar) and reinserts it at a given position in the queue.
+Similarly as for `sleep_insert()`, this can be useful to achieve certain scheduling goals.

+### `task_switch(task, result=None, sleep_pos=None)`

+Immediately moves the given task to the head of the runnable queue and switches to it, assuming it is runnable.
+When this call returns, returns `result`.  if `sleep_pos` is not None, the current task will be put to sleep at that position, using `sleep_insert()`.
+Otherwise the current task is put at the end of the ready queue.

 ### `create_task_descend(coro)`

 Implements depth-first task scheduling.

-Similar to `asyncio.create_task()` this creates a task but starts it running right away, and positions the caller to be woken up right after it blcks.
+Similar to `asyncio.create_task()` this creates a task but starts it running right away, and positions the caller to be woken up right after it blocks.
 The effect is similar to using `asynkit.eager()` but it achieves its goals solely by modifying the runnable queue.
 A `Task` is always created, unlike `eager`, which only creates a task if the target blocks.